sec-stuttgart/pia-mpc/README.md

 ## Run Experiments 🚀

 For our experiments, we used the following machines:
-1. a laptop with an Intel Core i7-8565U CPU, 4 cores, 1.80 GHz
+1. a laptop with an Intel Core i7-8565U CPU, 4 cores, 1.80 GHz, with 16 GB RAM
-2. a server with an Intel Core i9-9940X CPU, 14 cores, 3.30 GHz; and an Nvidia Titan RTX GPU
+2. a server with an Intel Core i9-9940X CPU, 14 cores, 3.30 GHz; and an Nvidia Titan RTX GPU with 24 GB VRAM
-3. an HPC node with an Intel Xeon Gold 6230 CPU, 40 cores, 2.1 GHz; and an Nvidia A100 80 GB GPU
+3. an HPC node with an Intel Xeon Gold 6230 CPU, 40 cores, 2.1 GHz, with 196 GB RAM; and an Nvidia A100 GPU with 80 GB VRAM

 Note: We rebuilt the executables for each of the three machines.
 You should rebuild them at least for every different GPU that you want to run the experiments with.